nedzof/memepool/docs/architecture.md

 - Content signatures & proofs

 ### Storage Principles
-- Use Redis for anything requiring fast access or temporary storage
+- Use Aerospike for anything requiring fast access or temporary storage
 - Use BSV for permanent/immutable records
-- Cache frequent BSV data in Redis
+- Cache frequent BSV data in Aerospike
 - No additional databases needed for basic functionality

 ## 7. Security Architecture